 At the Paralympic games, LSAs will be covering English, Portuguese, French, German, Chinese (Mandarin), Italian, Russian and Spanish.
 Subject to volunteer availability, Rio 2016 will also offer interpretation services for Arabic, Greek, Hungarian, Japanese, Korean, and Slovakian.
 Specific languages will vary by venue.
-For information about the languages offered at your venue(s), or to request language assistance, contact Rio 2016 Football 5-a-side competition management, who will coordinate with Rio 2016 language services.
+For information about the languages offered at your venue(s), or to request language assistance, contact Rio 2016 Judo competition management, who will coordinate with Rio 2016 language services.